New Text Supplement

-Many teachers just assume that students will “absorb” NOS by “osmosis” while doing hands-on investigations - but current research shows that very little, if any, is learned that way.
-In fact, that research tells us clearly that NOS must be taught explicitly, like any other basic subject content in science [see research paper summary on this].
+Many teachers just assume that students will “absorb” NOS by “osmosis” while doing hands-on investigations - but current research shows that very little, if any, is learned and retained that way.
+In fact, the research tells us clearly that NOS must be taught explicitly, like any other basic subject content in science [see research paper summary on this].
 It must be explicit, and integrated throughout your course if you expect the concepts to be understood and retained.
-Unfortunatesly, NGSS does not clearly point that out.
-But read Appendix H in the NGSS for teaching NOS.

 Science Surprises is designed to be tightly integrated with several of the free student-centered, interactive NOS lessons on the ENSI site.
 Teaching strategies are based on research pointing to those that are most effective, e.g., the 5-E Learning Cycle approach, student interactive discussion, and teaching NOS explicitly.

 Pre-publication versions of Science Surprises have been peer-reviewed, and field-tested (by 4 middle school and 4 high school science teachers across the country and in urban, suburban and rural schools).
 Positive results of that testing have been applied to the current published version.
-Every paragraph of the text proper is adjusted for 8th grade reading level.
+Every paragraph of the text proper is adjusted to 8th grade reading level.
 With some scaffolding and adaptations, this unit could be effectively used in any secondary science course, grades 6-12.

-The Teaching Guide includes worksheets, additional activities and information, suggested unit schedules, how new science standards are met, assessment materials, and many useful strategies to effectively implement the Science Surprises NOS materials.
+The TEACH guidebook includes worksheets, additional activities and information, suggested unit schedules, how new science standards are met, assessment materials, and many useful strategies to effectively implement the Science Surprises NOS materials.
 If you don't have the time to do the complete book in your introductory unit, just do the first 2-3 chapters, and insert the remaining chapters later in your course (preferably before dealing with any topic that may be considered “controversial,” e.g., climate change or evolution).

 REVIEW the BOOK:

 ENSIWEB, LLC is not affiliated with Indiana University, its faculty, its servers or the ENSI/SENSI website: <http://www.indiana.edu/~ensiweb>.
 Science Surprises: Exploring the Nature of Science (as an eBook and a printed book) and the Science Surprises Teaching Guide are not required for freely using the nature of science (NOS) lessons on the ENSI/SENSI website.